-Are you running the New York City Marathon 2019 and are wondering about the NYC Marathon route and the perfect New York City Marathon course strategy?
+Are you running the New York City Marathon 2020 and are wondering about the NYC Marathon route and the perfect New York City Marathon course strategy?
 The TCS New York City Marathon is one of the greatest in the world.
-Not only because of the crowds but also because of it’s the scenic course you will probably never forget.
+Not only because of the crowds but also because it’s the scenic course you will probably never forget.

 The New York City Marathon course is challenging because of it’s hills and bridges.
 So as a general NYC Marathon tip, make sure to tackle them wisely by conserving energy.
 It’s okay to run the hills slower.
 Run the hills with effort rather than keeping your regular pace.
 But now: let’s talk about course strategy!